marco12893/akuntansi/projectx/README.md

 elif credit_account in Expense:
     credit_type = "Expense"
 ```

-Matches the credit account input and the credit account list
+Inserts the current date when the general or adjustment journal is inputted and gets its ID
 ```
 if request.form.get("journal") == "General Journal":
     db.execute("INSERT INTO General_Journal (Date) VALUES (?)", date)